SebastienBtr/capitrain/README.md

 **Is there any other solution?**

-Yes, but you need to be really motivated and it might stil not works.
+Yes, but you need to be really motivated and it might still not works.
 What you can do is to decompile the apk (with frida-tools) and search for lines in the obfuscaded code that seems to be related to the certificate and change them to always return true.
-As you can guess, famous apps are doing a hard work to prevent you to do these kind of hacky manipulation.
+As you can guess, famous apps are doing a hard work to prevent you to do these kind of hacky manipulations.

 At this point we decided to stop investigating in this solution and to start working on another one.